Detection of the Mass-Dependent Dual-Type Transition of Galaxy Spins in IllustrisTNG Simulations

 Furthermore, it was also recently demonstrated by a N-body experiment that the value of $M_{t}$ sensitively depends on the dark energy equation of state and neutrinos mass \citep{lee-etal20,LL20}, which implied that the halo spin transition, if observed on the galaxy scale, may be in principle a powerful complementary near-field probe of the background cosmology.
 An observational detection of the halo spin transition, however, is often plagued by low accuracy involved in the determination of the galaxy spin directions.
 Moreover, the expected misalignment in the spin direction between the luminous galaxies and the underlying host DM halos \citep[e.g.,][]{hah-etal10,ten-etal14,vel-etal15,chi-etal17,cod-etal18} complicates a theoretical prediction for the galaxy spin transition trends, requiring a thorough hydrodynamical test of its occurrence to precede any observational detection.

-Recent numerical studies based on hydrodynamical simulations, however, could not draw a conclusive answer to the vital question of whether or not the luminous galaxies also experience similar mass-dependent spin transitions. \citet{dub-etal14} utilized the galaxy sample from the Horizon-AGN hydrodynamical simulations and found that the signal of the spin transition is significant at high redshifts between $1.2< z < 1.8$.
+Recent numerical studies based on hydrodynamical simulations, however, could not draw a conclusive answer to the vital question of whether or not the galaxy spin vectors also experience similar mass-dependent transitions. \citet{dub-etal14} utilized the galaxy sample from the Horizon-AGN hydrodynamical simulations and found that the signal of the spin transition is significant at high redshifts between $1.2< z < 1.8$.
 The results of \citet{cod-etal18} from the same hydrodynamical simulations indicated no significant signal of the galaxy spin transition at $z<0.5$ due to the rapid decrease of the strengths of the alignments between the galaxy spins and the filament axes with the decrement of redshifts.